jmbuhr/otter.nvim/README.md

   Otter-ls never hears of this, so the variable stays as it is in the qmd file.
 - Diagnostics are handled via an autocommand instead of lsp requests to otter-ls for now, because they don't require the cursor to be in an otter context.
 Could be solved more elegantly in the future.
-- `telescope` have their own builtin pickers for e.g. lsp references.
-However, they don't function as a lsp response handler but instead create their own params, send their own request and immidiately handle it.
+- `telescope` has their own builtin pickers for e.g. lsp references.
+However, they don't function as a lsp response handler, but instead create their own params, send their own request and immidiately handle it.
   As such, you can't use e.g. `require'telescope.builtin'.lsp_references` instead of `vim.lsp.buf.references` with otter.nvim for now.
 A pure handler version of telescope's pickers that can receive our already modified responses can change this in the future.
-- Formatting is better handled by [conform.nvim](https://github.com/stevearc/conform.nvim) via their `injected` formatter.
+- Formatting requests are tricky.
+But formatting is handled very well by [conform.nvim](https://github.com/stevearc/conform.nvim) also for injected code via their `injected` formatter.
+(TODO: link my conform configs as an example)